homeday-de/homeday-blocks/README.md

 ## Contribution guide

-This project follows [forking workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
+This project follows [Git Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow).
 See [project setup](#project-setup) to get started locally.
 That means that all code changes enter the project by PR to `master` branch.
 Once you open the PR with suggested changes, the checks for `build` and `coverage` will run.
 If those fail, your PR needs some more work. :)

 Each PR should be reviewed by at least two team members.
 Once reviewed and approved, it can be merged.
 Please follow the following convention when merging the PR: